danielbeeke/blog.danielbeeke.nl/src/posts/rdf-data-and-schema-in-one.md

 To be honest foaf is not that nice because somehow going to http://xmlns.com/foaf/0.1/familyName does not directly link to the familyName section.
 But anyways, let's check a different ontology.

 [Schema.org](https://schema.org/) maybe you have heard of it.
-People use it to enrich there search engine snippets / previews.
+People use it to enrich their search engine snippets / previews.
 It is an ontology describing almost everything there is.
 For example a [book](https://schema.org/Book) or a [car](https://schema.org/Car).

 ### Final thoughts